autowarefoundation/autoware/map/map_tf_generator/Readme.md

 ## Purpose

-This node broadcasts `viewer` frames for visualization of pointcloud map in Rviz.
+The nodes in this package broadcast the `viewer` frame for visualization of the map in RViz.
-The position of `viewer` frames is the geometric center of input pointclouds.

-Note that there is no module to need `viewer` frames and this is used only for visualization.
+Note that there is no module to need the `viewer` frame and this is used only for visualization.

+The following are the supported methods to calculate the position of the `viewer` frame:

+- `pcd_map_tf_generator_node` outputs the geometric center of all points in the PCD.
+- `vector_map_tf_generator_node` outputs the geometric center of all points in the point layer.

 ## Inner-workings / Algorithms